 By definition, this word has a couple, different meanings.
 I need you to get the urban dictionary connotation out of your mind for a few moments to hear this important message.

 I often have words on my mind before I pray…before I even ask God for something to share.
 More often than not, I will have just a couple words that end up turning into a chapter in what I hope will some day become a book.
 This morning…

 This couldn’t be from God, or could it?
-I mean, the God whose been a part of my life certainly has a sense of humor…maybe He’s just trying to make me laugh.
-I had to humor him and sit down to my computer to find out what both the silly dictionaries and the reliable ones said about this word.
+I mean, the God who’s been a part of my life certainly has a sense of humor…maybe He’s just trying to make me laugh.
+I had to humor Him and sit down to my computer to find out what both the silly dictionaries and the reliable ones said about this word.

 That’s when it hit me.
 I’m a wingman!
 Not in the bar scene sense.
 Not in the military sense.
 But in the take the military definition and apply it to life sort of sense.
 WOW!

 Wingman: a pilot in a plane that flies just outside and behind the right wing of the leading aircraft in a flight formation, in order to provide protective support.

 Her whole life, I’ve been in the lead, hoping to set the right example, taking the right steps (and sometimes the wrong ones too), giving orders (sometimes a little too often), helping her to reflect on things, learn from situations, and essentially see things my way in hopes that she gathers enough from our deep conversations to make informed decisions in life.